NeDS-Lab/mjqm-simulator/docs/README.md

 To run the tests, you need to have `Python3` installed on your system, in addition to the previous requirements.

+We recommend using `uv` as a Python package manager, for which we provide the pyproject.toml configuration file.

 ## Build

 To prepare and compile the project with `cmake`, use the following command from the project root directory: